 You have the right to a quality education, one that will prepare you for endless opportunities in your journey through life.

 The Odyssey Family of Schools is excited you’re interested in enrolling at one of our schools.
-Unfortunately, we are no longer accepting applications for the current school year.
-Pre-enrollment for the 2018-2019 school year will begin on December 11, 2017.
-Please check back for important information regarding our Pre-enrollment Information Night, scheduled for November 28th.
-For a successful transition into the Odyssey Family of Schools, it’s imperative any interested families attend this meeting.
+Starting December 11, 2017, we will be accepting pre-enrollment applications for the 2018-2019 school year.
+The first lottery drawing will be held on February 2, 2018.
+Pre-enrollment Information Nights will be held on January 9th, January 16th, January 23rd, and January 30th.
+For a successful transition into the Odyssey Family of Schools, it’s imperative any interested families attend one of these meetings.

 We encourage families interested in enrolling at Odyssey to visit our campus.